ministryofjustice/moj-frontend/docs/design-system-impact.md

   ### User feedback

-  Users of the Design System were asked what they would like to see more of.
+  Design System users were asked what they'd like more of:

   <blockquote>For departments to collaborate [...] and
   share research</blockquote>